doselect/docs.doselect.com/source/includes/_invite_api.md

 # Invite API

-The Invite API lets you retrieve, create and delete your team's invites.

-The invite information which can be accessed from our APIs will contain the following information:
+Using the Invite API, you can invite a candidate to take a test in your team via their email address.
+The resources contains the following fields:

 Field Name             | Data Type  | Description
 ----------             | ---------  | -----------
-resource_uri           | string     | The URI for a particular invite email                  | string     | The email of the candidate status                 | string     | The status of whether the candidate has accepted the invite or not expiry                 | string     | An ISO formatted datetime string signifying the expiry date of an invite test                   | string     | The URI of the test
+resource_uri           | string     | URI that can be used to access this invite email                  | string     | Email address of the candidate status                 | string     | Status of this invite.
+Possible values are *accepted*, *rejected* and *pending* expiry                 | string     | Optional, denotes the expiry of this invite test                   | string     | URI of the test resource for this invite candidate_access_uri   | string     | Access link for the candidate to take the test for this invite report                 | object     | Optional.
+If the test has been attempted, this would contain the gist of the result

-## Create Invite
+## Create a new invite

 > Request